cluster-lab/project-luida-bar/README.md

 ### Before Upload to cluster

-1. Find any gameobject with the CS combiner component attached, and click the "全更新" button.
+1. Find any gameobject with the `Luida Script Combiner` component attached, and click the "Combine Everything" button.
+(This also runs automatically before entering play mode and before a world upload, so it is usually unnecessary.)
 2. Open the Experiment Variables Editor window again, and then click the `Retrieve/Create Between Subject Condition Setter` and finally `Apply Updated Variables` buttons.

 ### Upload and test your experiment world